One way to celebrate a birthday – part III: Androscoggin paths

 A short uphill hike led me to the modest summit of Pine Mountain, where I was treated to a vista that included Lake Winnipesaukee and summits near and far.

 Nearby was Mount Major, Alton’s principal crowd magnet, famed for the views from its summit.
 I once went there with a friend.
 The trail was mobbed from top to bottom.
 The parking lot was overflowing.
-And that was before COVID.
+And that was before Covid.
 I didn’t even make it to Major’s summit.
 Not a bad day, but too much company for my hiking taste.

 No views to the south, but that’s just nitpicking, and I ought to be ashamed of myself for even mentioning that.